New York, Susquehanna and Western Railway: Formation and expansion

-In 1880, investors from the original NJM regrouped and reorganized the company as the Midland Railroad of New Jersey, with Hobart serving as their president, and the company regained their finances by serving New Jersey industrial firms.
-The investors decided to profit from hauling anthracite out of Pennsylvania, and they chartered the New York and Scranton Construction Company, which in turn chartered four other small companies, to lay down portions of the NJM route from New Jersey to Pennsylvania.
+In 1880, investors from the original NJM regrouped and reorganized the company as the Midland Railroad of New Jersey, with Hobart serving as their president.
+The company regained their finances by serving New Jersey industrial firms.
+The investors decided to profit from hauling anthracite out of Pennsylvania as originally envisioned, and they chartered the New York and Scranton Construction Company to that end.
+That company in turn chartered four other small companies to lay down portions of the NJM route from New Jersey to Pennsylvania.

 On June 17, 1881, the Midland Railroad of New Jersey was consolidated with five other companies to form the New York, Susquehanna and Western Railroad (NYS&W); "Susquehanna" was incorporated in the name, since one of the company's goals was to reach the Susquehanna River.

 A view of the Delaware Water Gap with the NYS&W's Dunnfield station area visible at bottom left.
 The Lackawanna Railroad is on the right (Pennsylvania) bank.

-In 1882, the new NYS&W railroad extended westward to Gravel Place, Pennsylvania, but they were originally reluctant to extend through the Pocono Mountains, so they began to outsource their coal traffic to the Delaware, Lackawanna and Western Railroad (DL&W) and interchange with them at Stroudsburg.
+In 1882, the new NYS&W railroad extended westward to Gravel Place, Pennsylvania, but they were originally reluctant to extend through the Pocono Mountains.
+They began to outsource their coal traffic to the Delaware, Lackawanna and Western Railroad (DL&W, interchanging with them at Stroudsburg.
 To reach the Hudson River waterfront ports, the NYS&W would transfer their coal traffic to the Pennsylvania Railroad at Marion Junction via the Hudson Connecting Railway.

 The NYS&W also began operating passenger trains.
-By the late 1880s, the NYS&W's profitability boomed from their coal-hauling business and from their industrial and farmer customers.
+By the late 1880s, the NYS&W's profitability boomed from their coal-hauling business and from their industrial and farm customers.
 In 1887, the railroad laid down a double-track route from Paterson to Jersey City to accommodate their rising traffic.